-Technology and Intellectual property is the biggest asset for an engineering manufacturer.
-If it is fallen in wrong hands it can be misused for piracy, harassment, unwanted or unethical use.
+Technology and intellectual property is the biggest asset for an engineering manufacturer.
+If it falls in wrong hands it can be misused for piracy, harassment, unwanted or unethical use.
 It can compromise the niche position in market.
 Defence & other technology can be misused against humanity.

 5. Legal fines and punishment

 Data privacy is the responsibility of the owner company and loss can lead to fines based on nature of data.
 Businesses spent $1.3 million on average to meet compliance requirements and are expected to put in an additional $1.8 million.
 (IAAP) Personal information or export control technology can lead to heavy fines for the company.
 These fines can lead to insolvency for some growing companies.
 Equifax was found liable for their 2017 breach and was fined $425 million by the Federal Trade Commission (FTC) in 2019.
 (FTC).

 What can we do to protect engineering data?

 With the advent of new technology, cyber-crime is also getting sophisticated.
 Cyber criminals are inventing new methods to breach in and cause disruption to business.
 Businesses have to be proactive and regular to constantly prepare and avoid such attacks.
 Below are some of the measures, a company can implement to secure its most important IP data.